txAnnie/ZP-DNLG/README.md

 1. Processing Source Data with Zero Pronoun Position Detected

-The source data of pro-drop language first processed with zero pronoun position detected.
-For this zero pronoun preprocess period, we provide the trained model on Chinese language in DPro_model.
+The source data of pro-drop language was first processed with zero pronoun position detected.
+For this zero pronoun preprocess period, we provide the trained model on the Chinese language in DPro_model.

 2. Training NMT Model